ISISComputingGroup/EPICS-FZJ-fermichopper/README.md

-# EPICS-fermichopper
+# EPICS-FZJ-fermichopper
-EPICS support module for the fermi chopper
+EPICS support module for the FZJ fermi chopper